The Birds (collection): Reception

 Journalist Dana Thomas reports that the reviews were very positive, particularly with regards to McQueen's sharp tailoring.
 Both The Times and the Evening Standard called the show the "hottest ticket" of London Fashion Week that season.
 Writing for the Evening Standard, Alison Veness called the close-cut designs "sharp enough to draw blood".
 In a short review for The Globe and Mail, David Livingstone wrote that McQueen had "achieved heights of lowdown style", with "attitude anchored in skill".
 Women's Wear Daily highlighted the blatant sexuality and streetwear elements as well as McQueen's tailoring, stating that "McQueen can cut with the best of them".
 In an overview of British designers for Fashion Week, Iain R. Webb wrote that McQueen's "sense of the macabre has the international fashion set screaming for more".

 Other reviewers were not so uniformly impressed.
 Although Amy Spindler of The New York Times found the tailored jackets excellent and acknowledged that McQueen was generating the most discussion of any designer in London that season, she was critical of the tight pencil skirts and bumster trousers, saying "It is strange to see so talented a designer committed to the unwearable".
 Barbara Weiser, of the now-defunct Charivari boutique chain, attended the show and described the collection as unimaginative and uncreative.

 The show is regarded positively in retrospect.
 Fashion journalist Hamish Bowles described the show as "a revelation" in 1999.
 He revisited the collection in 2010 after McQueen's death, calling it the point that he realised McQueen's potential to change the status quo of fashion.
 In a 2015 retrospective, Vogue highlighted the aesthetic of destruction in the collection and noted it had been a recurring theme in McQueen's fashion throughout his career.
+The same year, I-D deemed the bumsters from the collection as one of the defining looks of McQueen's career.